HVML/PurC/README.md

 Note that, since PurC 0.9.0, we merged the repositories of DOM Ruler and PurC Fetcher to this repository.
 Therefore, the following repositories were marked deprecated:

 - PurC Fetcher (the remote data fetcher for PurC).
-PurC Fetcher：PurC 的远程数据获取器。
 - DOM Ruler (A library to maintain a DOM tree, lay out and stylize the DOM elements by using CSS).
-DOM Ruler：一个用于维护 DOM 树并使用 CSS 对其进行布局和样式化处理的函数库。

-## Building PurC/构建 PurC
+## Building PurC

 Note that, if you are seeking the pre-built packages for platforms such as Ubuntu, Deepin, Homebrew, and MSYS2, you can refer to the following page:

 <https://hvml.fmsoft.cn/software>

-### Prerequistes/先决条件
+### Prerequistes

 To build PurC from source code, please make sure that the following tools or libraries are available on your Linux or macOS system:

-1. The cross-platform buildsystem generator: CMake
-跨平台的构建系统生成器：CMake
+1. cmake
 1. A C11 and CXX17 compliant complier: GCC 8+ or Clang 6+
-兼容 C11 和 CXX17 的编译器：GCC 8+ 或 Clang 6+
 1. Zlib 1.2.0 or later
 1. Glib 2.44.0 or later
 1. Python 3